gilbox/react-track/README.md

 ## `tween(currentFrame, keyframes)`

-This repo includes an animation utility function which should probably be maintained as a separate project, but for now it lives here.

 The first argument, `currentFrame` is a number representing the current position in the animation **timeline**.
 It can represent actual time, or as in the